junxie6/property-and-real-estate-investment/README.md

 - [ ] How many rooms does it have?

-- [ ] Is it at least 6 floors higher?
+- [ ] Is it at least 6 floors or higher?

 - [ ] Which direction is it facing?